On this day, October 6, 1536, William Tyndale

 copyright (and make more money) unless at least 10% of the words are different from the original.

-No need to choose, simply go to Strong's Concordance and see what the original word God inspired to be written.
+No need to fret over which translation to choose, simply go to Strong's Concordance and see what the original word God inspired to be written.

 Do not blindly trust ANY translation of the Bible.
 Always check the